 Manitoba residents who are ages 18 and over have the opportunity to vote in the federal election this Fall.
-The election is scheduled for Monday, October 21, 2019.
+The election happens on Monday, October 21, 2019.

 Grand Chief Garrison Settee is encouraging all Indigenous peoples in Manitoba who are eligible to vote to get out and vote!
 The process is simple and is your right.
 Your vote matters.